alveera224/vsp/README.md

 Ensure FFmpeg is Installed

 Download and install FFmpeg from FFmpeg.org
-📸 Screenshots
-(Add screenshots of your platform here)

 📜 License
 This project is licensed under the MIT License - see the LICENSE file for details.